rh-messaging-qe/claire/README.md

 ## TODO
 - [ ] Implement management client (amqx)
 - [ ] (?)
 Use Velocity project to manage usage of ArtemisCloud CRD versions
-- [ ] Add option to build dockerfile with the tests inside

 ## Hints
 - keep code clean